INFORMATION FOR PARENTS

 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as "Designated Child Protection Officers" in school in compliance with the "sharing of information" guidance.

-The Designated Safeguarding Lead is Karen Turnbull, Deputy Headteacher.
-Karen is supported by Mandie Huggett as Deputy Safeguarding Lead and Child Protection Coordinator.
+The Designated Safeguarding Lead is Ms Karen Turnbull, Deputy Headteacher.
+Ms Turnbull is supported by the Deputy Safeguarding Leads: Mrs Mandie Huggett, Miss Claire Joyce and Miss Sarah Eades.